pierrebzl/robot-camera-web-ui/README.md

 ## Usage

-Connect to raspberyypi.local:8880 from local network
+Connect to raspberypi.local:8080 from local network or to [LOCAL_PI]:8080